An enhanced predictive reporting analytics framework can be created through the Integrated Enterprise Excellence (IEE) Business Management System.

-Other dashboard conversions to predictive performance reporting illustrations are available in the article Transitioning Traditional Dashboards to Predictive 30,000-foot-level Metric Reporting Examples.
+Other dashboard conversions to predictive reporting analytics reporting illustrations are available in the article Transitioning Traditional Dashboards to Predictive 30,000-foot-level Metric Reporting Examples.

 Additional information about the creation of 30,000-foot-level predictive performance decision making can be found:

-- Book describing mechanics of 30,000-foot-level reporting creation: Chapters 12 and 13 of Integrated Enterprise Excellence Volume III
+- Book describing mechanics of 30,000-foot-level reporting creation for predictive reporting analytics: Chapters 12 and 13 of Integrated Enterprise Excellence Volume III

 - Book describing IEE value chain and an enhanced business management system: Integrated Enterprise Excellence Volume II

 - Application of 30,000-foot-level reporting in Lean Six Sigma Training